tischi/HTM_Explorer/tutorials/embo_htm_2016.md

   - Minimum: -2
   - Maximum: 100000
   - [Add QC]
-  - [Apply Image QCs Now]
+  - [Apply QCs Now]

-  - Check the output in the R console window!
+Check the output in the R console window!

-After applying the QC data that did not pass QC will be marked with a cross in all other plots.
+After applying the QC, data that did not pass QC will be marked with a cross in all other plots.
 You can check this for instance like this:

-- [Plot..Heatmap]
+- [Plotting > Heatmap]
   - Batch: EMBO_2012_Group2
   - Measurement: Count_Nuclei
   - [Show Heatmap]